Obligations and Sanctions.

 An analysis of our dataset showed that the overwhelming majority of fines lie between 0-200,000 SEK (equivalent to almost £16,000 or $21,000).
 However, we also found that much larger fines that would be considered outliers in smaller sample sizes are unexpectedly common.

-The diagrams below strongly suggests that UK and US domiciled companies are much more likely to be fined for short selling disclosure obligation contraventions than Swedish-domiciled ones.
+The diagrams below strongly suggest that UK and US domiciled companies are much more likely to be fined for short selling disclosure obligation contraventions than Swedish-domiciled ones.

 We can see that Sweden has a lower fine-to-company ratio, with roughly 1 in every 4 companies being fined during the time period that we are looking at.
 This increases to almost 1 fine per every 3 non-Swedish companies participating in this market.
 This indicates that companies are less familiar with restrictions outside of their local jurisdiction, and are statistically more likely to disclose inaccurately, or not on time.